Schulich-Ignite/spark/docs/index.md

 [Input](input.md) - Any functions related to taking user input, such as mouse position or keyboard input

 [Shapes & Text](shapes_text.md) - Any functions related to creating shapes and/or text

+[Utilities](utilities.md) - Any other useful functions that do not fit the above categories